-7 most common pregnancy dreams
+7 Most common pregnancy dreams and what they mean!

 From seeing yourself birth twins to feeling like you are falling to watching yourself give birth to aliens, here are the seven most common pregnancy dreams.

 Dreams are often considered to be a window into our subconscious.
 Some believe that they show the future, while others think of them as a manifestation of the brain’s creativity.
 Either way, they can become quite strange, especially if you are pregnant

 Some of the common pregnancy dreams can be extremely vivid.
 And, some even terrifying.

 For instance, some women see themselves giving birth to alien babies (yes!), some see stillborns and others only notice a reflection of their happy newborn.
 These crazy dreams may not necessarily be an indicator of your pregnancy but a result of your new lifestyle and sleep pattern.